 College of Eastern Medicine

-Welcome to the College of Eastern Medicine (CEM) formerly known as the College of Acupuncture & Oriental Medicine, at the Southern California University of Health Sciences (SCU).
+Welcome to the Eastern Medicine Department (EMD) formerly known as the College of Eastern Medicine (CEM), at the Southern California University of Health Sciences (SCU).
 SCU is a private, not-for-profit, and WASC/WSCUC accredited healthcare university.
-We are committed to excellence in teaching, research, and patient care in the field of Acupuncture and Oriental Medicine.
-CEM at SCU is pioneering a fundamentally new and integrated way of educating Acupuncture and Oriental Medicine practitioners for the 21st century.
+We are committed to excellence in teaching, research, and patient care in the field of Acupuncture and Chinese Medicine.
+EMD at SCU is pioneering a fundamentally new and integrated way of educating Acupuncture and Chinese Medicine practitioners for the 21st century.
 In addition to receiving a state-of-the-art education in traditional Eastern medicine, our students take interprofessional bioscience and Western clinical medicine courses together with students of other SCU professional healthcare programs.
 Their current classmates will be their future partners in delivering interprofessional, integrative, and collaborative healthcare to patients.

-The College is committed to providing students with an excellent education in Acupuncture and Chinese Medicine, and evidence-based, patient-focused, integrative healthcare.
+The Department is committed to providing students with an excellent education in Acupuncture and Chinese Medicine, and evidence-based, patient-focused, integrative healthcare.

-The College will be recognized as the premier institution in Acupuncture and Chinese Medicine education and integrative healthcare.
+The Department will be recognized as the premier institution in Acupuncture and Chinese Medicine education and integrative healthcare.

 - Provide outstanding education in Acupuncture and Chinese Medicine.